Vadim-Khristenko/aiogram-3-guide/book_src/en/buttons.md

 The reader may wonder: at what point in the processing should we respond to the callback with the `answer()` method?
-In general, the main thing is to simply not forget to inform Telegram about receiving the callback request, but I recommend placing the `answer()` call at the very end, and here's why: if an error occurs during the callback processing and the bot encounters an unhandled exception, the user will see the non-disappearing clocks for half a minute and understand that something is wrong.
-Otherwise, the clocks will disappear, and the user will remain unaware of whether their request was successfully processed or not.
+In general, the main thing is to simply not forget to inform Telegram about receiving the callback request, but I recommend placing the `answer()` call at the very end, and here's why: if an error occurs during the callback processing and the bot encounters an unhandled exception, the user will see the pulsing button animation for half a minute and understand that something is wrong.
+Otherwise, the animation will stop, and the user will remain unaware of whether their request was successfully processed or not.

 !!! info "Note"
     In the `send_random_value` function, we called the `answer()` method not on `message`, but on `callback.message`.
 This is because